node-red/node-red-nodes/social/twitter/README.md

 Tweets of who you follow will include their retweets and favourites.

-**Note** : This is the same node as is/was in the core of Node-RED.
-If you already have it installed you do NOT need this node.
-However it will be deprecated from the core in due course, at which point you will need to install it from here if still required.
+**Note** : This is the same node as was in the core of Node-RED.
+As of v0.10.8 it will be installed from here instead.

 Install
 -------